DB20162019/JavaJ2EE-WebApp/README.md

 The user can see the fill percentage of the course sessions.

 The user must be able to authenticate and create courses.

-Documentation are in French but there are screenshots of the web application inside.